ONSdigital/dp-cli/project_generation/COMPLETE_PROJECT_SETUP.md

 # Repo creation with project templating

 If you do not have a folder structure for your project, and one doesn't exist on GitHub for your project, then this project templating tool will do this for you.
-If you wish, it will also create the repo on Github for you.
+If you wish, it will also create the repo on GitHub for you.
 ____

 ## WARNING